doaa10/fitness-club/README.md

 # Fitness Club Website
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## About The App
+# About The App

 The Fitness Club Website is an online platform that provides users with access to various types of workouts and tools to calculate their Body Mass Index (BMI).
-Additionally, users can become members of the fitness club by filling out a membership form.
+Additionally, users can become members of the fitness club by filling out a membership form
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Features